raymondzmc/Guitar-Piano-Style-Transfer/README.md

 tar -xvf processed.tar
 ```

-Modify `config.py`, so `data_path` refers to the downloaded directory
+Modify `config.py`, so the __data_path__ variable refers to the downloaded directory

 ## Training
-After installing all the dependencies in `requirement.txt`, simply run `python train.py` to train the CycleGAN model according to the configurations in `config.py`
+After installing all the dependencies in __requirement.txt__, simply run `python train.py` to train the CycleGAN model according to the configurations in `config.py`